If you’re a retail marketer, chances are you’re thinking about types of loyalty programs.

 Likes points programs, punch card rewards programs have a low barrier to entry for joins.
 However, the value provided isn’t enough to create true loyalty.
 Customers are rewarded for purchases they are likely to make anyway.

 Tiered loyalty programs offer different rewards based on milestones that members cross.
 Typically, these milestones are measured in dollars.
 The more a member spends, the higher the tier he or she enters.

 These milestones can be a great way to increase member engagement because they add levels of exclusivity to the program.
-Everyone gets the same thing with traditional points programs.
+Everyone gets the same thing with non-tiered traditional points programs.
 In tiered programs, it becomes a status thing.

 With each tier comes better benefits.
 This adds a gamification element.
 Gamification incorporates addictive elements originally designed for video games into the loyalty program.
 Things like progress bars and milestones keep customers coming back over and over to earn points.
 Simply put, they make the program fun.
-And easy to understand.

 Some successful tiered loyalty programs also show members what percentage of the total members are in each tier.
 This allows members to see their status relative to others in the program and plays on the competitive desire for a higher social status.

 Also, since the higher levels provide better benefits, these programs by nature make your most valuable customers feel the most valuable.
 They know they’re getting rewards not available to everyone.

 Sephora’s Beauty Insider program is one of the most talked-about loyalty programs and for good reason.
 Members love it not only because of the tiered approach, but because it provides experiential rewards, unlike pure points programs.